 It goes without saying that self-care is a necessary practice in life.
 I have personally dedicated Sundays to my self-care routines, deeming them ‘Self-Care Sundays’.
 This is just because my schedule is super busy during the week, and if I take time for myself, it’ll throw my groove off.
 I am also fortunate enough to work at an office that is closed on Sundays, so it’s the perfect day for me to take care of my mind, body, and soul before the new week starts.

-Self-care is “any activity that we do deliberately in order to take care of our mental, emotional, and physical health” (Psych Central).
+Self-care is “any activity that we do deliberately in order to take care of our mental, emotional, and physical health with a better way to work” (Psych Central).

 Self-care is the only thing that keeps me sane in between my weeks full of school, work, and blogging.
 It means something different to each individual, and it can be practiced on a large or small scale.
 The most important thing to keep in mind is that the purpose of self-care is to fulfill yourself, so don’t do anything that you don’t want to do, or feel like you’re forcing yourself to do.
 There are a couple of small things I do daily throughout the week for my self-care, and I splurge a little more on Sundays.